-Chicago O'Hare airport strike: Workers to announce date
+Chicago O'Hare airport strike: November 29

 "After building their case for $15 and union rights, O'Hare workers are ready to do whatever it takes to make sure the city, their employers and the airlines listen to their concerns," the workers said in a statement.

-The workers are not unionized but are supported by the Service Employees International Union.
+The workers are not unionized by the Service Employees International Union, but they are supported by the SEIU.
 They voted last week to authorize a strike.
+The duration of the strike was yet to be determined, said a spokesman for the union.

-The workers are employed by Prospect Airport Services, AirScrub Inc. and the city of Chicago.
+The airport workers in Chicago are employed by Prospect Airport Services, AirScrub Inc. and the city of Chicago.
+O'Hare is a hub for both American Airlines (AAL) and United Airlines (UNITED), and many disruptions there could have a ripple effect on flights across the country.

+Both airlines said they are taking the necessary steps to avoid inconveniencing fliers.

+"American supports better pay for workers across the board.
+We also respect the right of employees and workers to organize," the airline said in a statement, "but we do not get involved in union representation discussions with our vendors and their employees."

+United said it is "taking the necessary steps to ensure a safe and on-time operation for our customers."

-O'Hare is one of the busiest airports in the country, handling 77 million passengers last year.
-AAA estimates that 3.7 million people will fly thoughout the U.S. over the Thanksgiving holiday, from Wednesday through Sunday.
+O'Hare is the second busiest airport in the U.S., handling 77 million passengers last year.
+AAA estimates that 3.7 million people will fly throughout the U.S. over the Thanksgiving holiday, from Wednesday through Sunday.

+As O'Hare workers strike on November 29, other workers around the country also plan to protest low wages and alleged mistreatment.
+Fast food employees at McDonald's (MCD) restaurants in 340 cities and other supporters have planned rallies at O'Hare, Los Angeles International Airport and Newark-Liberty International Airport on the same day, the union spokesman said.